brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 # Epilogue

-Thanks to Tim Song for helping me work through the design and implementation details of this paper, and Peter Dimov and Tomasz Kamiński for insisting on design sanity (even as they insisted on different designs).
+Thanks to Tim Song for helping me work through the design and implementation details of this paper.
+Thanks to Peter Dimov and Tomasz Kamiński for insisting on design sanity (even as they insisted on different designs).
+Thanks to Eric Niebler for having already solved the problem of how to come up with the right reference type for a `const_iterator<It>` in range-v3.

 ---
 references: